mitch7391/homebridge-cmd4-AdvantageAir/README.md

 ![Advantage Air Shell Check Error](Screenshots/AdvAirShellCheckError.png)

-12. Optioinally, if you have Cmd4 v7.0.0-beta2 or v7.0.1 installed, you could run the following command to get some enhancement in performance:
+12. Optionally, if you have Cmd4 v7.0.0-beta2 or v7.0.1 installed, you could run the following command to get some enhancement in performance:

      `<config.json storage path>/copyEnhancedCmd4PriorityPollingQueueJS.sh`

      `<config.json storage path>` is the directory path where "config.json" is stored.
 For Raspbian installation, it is typically `/var/lib/homebridge`.
 For Mac users, it is typically `$HOME/.homebridge`.
 For HOOBS users, it is typically `/var/lib/hoobs/<bridge>`.

 ### Windows OS
 I have not successfully set this up on a Windows OS Homebridge server yet.
 If you have and want to contribute; please reach out and let me know how you did it.
 Otherwise I strongly suggest you buy a dedicated Raspberry Pi for Homebridge.